DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fees.md

 promo_content:
     - content/funding-and-support/promos/get-adviser-funding-promo
 navigation: 20.10
-navigation_description: Find out about the cost of training to teach in England including the amount you'll pay for tuition fees.
+navigation_description: Find out about the cost of post graduate teacher training courses in England, including the amount you'll pay for courses that have tuition fees.
 keywords:
     - Tuition Fees
     - Teacher Training Course Fees